marcochavezf/SocketIoClientDotNet.Pcl4.5.Profile78/README.md

 SocketIoClientDotNet.Pcl4.5.Profile78
 =====================================

+PCL Xamarin client that connects to socket.io v1.2.1 server.

-SocketIoClientDotNet(https://github.com/Quobject/SocketIoClientDotNet) adapted for PCL 4.5 - Profile 78 in order to use it with Xamarin + MvvmCross
+This code was adapted fromSocketIoClientDotNet(https://github.com/Quobject/SocketIoClientDotNet) to work for PCL 4.5 - Profile 78 (Xamarin + MvvmCross)

 It requires be referenced to EngineIoClientDotNet.Pcl4.5 https://github.com/marcochavezf/EngineIoClientDotNet.Pcl4.5.Profile78